flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 The `THROTTLE 1/2 DECREASE` mapping to `Buttons 10,26` and `Buttons 11,27` simulates the reverser when the Bravo's reverser lever is lifted (buttons 10 and 11) and the thrust lever is pulled back (buttons 26 and 27).
 This activates the buttons configured in the image above and in turn decreases throttle power to negative values for the reverser.

+If you release the reverser levers (buttons 10+11) the mapping to `THROTTLE CUT` activates and put the thrust back to idle.

-If you use the GA levers please only configure `Button 26` and `Button 27` as without the reverse levers of the airliner levers the other buttons (10, 11) will not be there.
+If you use the GA levers you will need to map the reverser to some other button, e.g. on your yoke/side stick, as the reverser buttons (10, 11) will not be there.

 To deactivate the reverse thrust the reverse levers must be released and the thrust lever must be pushed a bit above the idle position.